 Latest events…

-Reflections from Future & AI Conference on LinkedIn
+Future & AI Conference

 Latest publications…

-Dinçer Aksoy, B., Mumcu, F., & Cantürk Günhan, B. (2025).
+Dinçer Aksoy, B., Mumcu, F., & Cantürk Günhan, B. (2026).
 Unveiling the Nexus: Computational Thinking and Mathematical Modeling in K12 Education- A Teacher-Centric Exploration.
-Thinking Skills & Creativity. https://www.sciencedirect.com/science/article/pii/S1871187125002974
+Thinking Skills & Creativity, 60, 102049. https://www.sciencedirect.com/science/article/pii/S1871187125002974

-Andjic, B., Maričić, M., Soeharto, S., Mumcu, F., Weinhandl, R., Lavicza, Z., Špernjak, A., Rokos, L., Vondruška, J., & Šorgo, A. (accepted).
+Andjic, B., Maričić, M., Soeharto, S., Mumcu, F., Weinhandl, R., Lavicza, Z., Špernjak, A., Rokos, L., Vondruška, J., & Šorgo, A. (2025).
 Relations Between Teachers’ Technology Integration Within ICAP Modes With Moderation Effects: International Perspective.
-Humanities and Social Sciences Communications.
+Humanities and Social Sciences Communications, 12, 1701. https://doi.org/10.1057/s41599-025-05960-z

 Gökçearslan, Ş., Mumcu, F., Chiu, T., & Lavicza, Z. (accepted).
 Measuring AI-giarism: A Validation Study and Dimensional Exploration of the Scale in Turkish.
 Journal of Learning and Teaching in Digital Age.

 Mumcu, F., Andic, B., Maricic, M., Tejera, M., & Lavicza, Z. (2025).
-Unpacking teachers’ value beliefs about computational thinking and programming.
-Journal of Educational Technology & Online Learning, 8(1), 41-63. https://doi.org/10.31681/jetol.1497284
+Unpacking Teachers’ Value Beliefs about Computational Thinking and Programming.
+Journal of Educational Technology & Online Learning, 8(1), 41-63. https://doi.org/10.31681/jetol.1497284.

 Dinçer Aksoy, B., Cantürk Günhan, B., & Mumcu, F. (2025).
-An overview of the epistemological link between mathematical thinking and computational thinking from theory to practice.
+An epistemological link between mathematical thinking and computational thinking from theory to practice.
 Pamukkale University Journal of Education, 64, 123-149. https://doi.org/10.9779/pauefd.1438401

 Maričić, M., Andjic, B., Mumcu, F., Maric, M., Gordić, S., Ranitović, M.G., & Cvjetićanin, S. (2025).
 Enhancing student engagement through instructional STEAM learning activities and self-explanation effect.
 Eurasia Journal of Mathematics, Science and Technology Education, 21(1), 1-14. https://doi.org/10.29333/ejmste/15798